mikebenfield/redwood/README.md

 ## Comparison with scikit-learn

-In my testing, Redwood gives a speedup over scikit-learn of about 1.25 for training, and a speedup of anywhere from 2 to 15 or more for prediction.
+Redwood gives a speedup over scikit-learn of anywhere from 1.5x to over 30x for both training and inference, and uses considerably less memory.

 There's a Python script `examples/compare.py` to use scikit-learn to generate an artificial dataset, to train and predict on that